Bearer/bearer/docs/guides/configure-scan.md

 ## Only report new findings on a branch

+{% callout %}
+  Differential scanning avoids scanning your entire codebase and drastically reduces scan times.
+We recommended that you use this feature when possible.
+{% endcallout %}

 When scanning a Git repository, you can choose to only report new findings that have been introduced, relative to a base branch.
 Any findings that already existed in the base branch will not be reported.